sankettpandit/Breast_cancer_survival_prediction/README.md.md

 4. Execute the `run_pipeline.py` script to train the model.
 5. Run the `streamlit_app.py` to experience the model via the Streamlit app.

-## Contributions
-Contributions are welcome!
-Feel free to fork this repository, make changes, and create a pull request.
-Please adhere to the repository's guidelines.

-## License
-This project is licensed under [MIT License](LICENSE).